vojtechsedlak/courtney/site/content/_index.md

 ---
 title: "Eating Disorder and Youth Counselling "
-subtitle: Supporting You On Your Journey Toward Better Mental Well-Being
+subtitle: Supporting You On Your Journey Toward Better Well-Being
 quote: " “Vulnerability is the birthplace of innovation, creativity and change.” "
 author: -Brené Brown
 image: img/scott-webb-hdyo6rr3kqk-unsplash-1-.jpg